jrpool/jsonresume-theme-a11y/README-workflowb.md

 #### Stringables

-You can choose how inline text in your résumé is formatted.
-You will see below that the theme format requires some items to be “stringables”.
-A stringable is a string, array, or object.
+You can choose how passages of text in your résumé are formatted.
+You will see below that the theme format requires some property values and some array elements to be “stringables”.
+A stringable can be a string, but it can also be an array or object.
 If it is an array, then each of its elements is a stringable.
 If it is an object, then it has `format` and `data` properties.
-The format property has one of the values listed below (`address`, etc.), and the `data` property complies with the specifications of that value.
+The format property has one of the values listed below (from `address` through `mailLink`), and the `data` property complies with the specifications of that value.
 The theme converts the object to a string.
 Wherever a specification requires a stringable, if an array of stringables is provided, the theme renders each element of the array and then concatenates the renderings into a string, without any delimiter.
+So, in the end, every stringable becomes a string.

 ##### Address (`address`)